 Daylight and natural light phenomena are my main inspiration when designing with man-made light.
 I am aware that nothing competes with the beauty of nature.
 Therefore – rather than seeking to replicate natural light – I am trying to interpret it in my own way.

 What are you working on now?
-Can you share some glimpse of your next Lighting Product or inspirations?
+Can you share some glimpses of your next Lighting Product or inspirations?